kaiwk/leetcode.el/README.md

 ```

 Put password into your emacs config is not a good idea, you may want to read
 your password from somewhere else.
+Or you can ignore this setting, a prompt will
+be given.

 You can also set your LeetCode programming language by setting
 `leetcode-prefer-language`: